-9.8 Ballast, Take-off Weight
+9.9 Ballast, Take-off Weight

-- A competing glider may carry jettisonable ballast only in the form of fine sand or water. - 2.
+- 1. A competing glider may carry jettisonable ballast only in the form of fine sand or water - 2.
 A competitor must avoid dropping ballast in a manner likely to affect other competing gliders or third parties. - 3.
-A competitor's take-off weight, including all flight equipment and the glider, must not exceed the pilot's body weight by more than 33 kg.
+A competitor's take-off weight, including all flight equipment and the glider, must not exceed the pilot's body weight by more than 33 kg. - 4.
+As an exception to paragraph 3, all pilots are allowed to ballast up to reach 95 kg all-up weight.

-9.8.1 Weight control
+9.9.1 Weight control